Gawdl3y/discord-rpbot/README.md

 If there aren't any mod roles set, users with the "manage messages" permission are considered a moderator.
 Otherwise, users will be considered a moderator if they have one of the moderator roles.

+## Usage
+### Token
+Run `rpbot --token SomeAPITokenGoesHere`.
+Replace the token with your bot's token.

+### Email & password
+Run `rpbot --email SomeGuy@SomeSite.com --password SomeCrazyPassword123`.
+Replace the credentials with your bot account's.

 ## Configure
 Configuration can be specified on the command line, or in a JSON or YAML config file.
 Specify the config file with `--config path/to/config.yml`.